ypanagis/uterms/README.md

 ## uTerms

-This is the project page to for **uTerms**: a _software to highlight potentially unfair Terms of Service_.
+This is the project page for **uTerms**: a _software to highlight potentially unfair Terms of Service_.

 More details to follow soon